K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 >![api_platform_dorojuso_16]

 picture.
-A screen when variables are inserted to Path
+A screen when variables are inserted into the Path

 It is important to note that OPTIONS must be registered for each API pattern.
 You need to register the API by checking the validity of the API with OPTIONS during Rest communication.
 You can enter the rest of the Endpoint and Access Preferences are the same as the Road Name Address Search Service.
 Once the entry is complete and the publication is complete, you can check whether the API is visible in the store and whether it is working properly in the API Console.

-We have completed registration of the road name address management service on the API platform.
+We have completed the registration of the road name address management service on the API platform.

 # <a name="23"/>6.
 Open Cloud Platform Settings
 To use the API of the API platform on an open cloud platform, you must register a service broker.
-If you register the service pack of the API platform for at least once, you need to update the service pack.
+If you register the service pack of the API platform at least once, you need to update the service pack.

 The manual describes how to register and manage services in an open cloud platform, so this guide will briefly explain which commands to register, set permissions, and update.

 ### <a name="24"/>6.1.
 API API Platform Servicepack Registration
 Log in to the server with cf cli.
-The user should have authority to reigster the Servicepack(Service Broker).
+The user should have the authority to register the Servicepack(Service Broker).

 Enter the command as shown below for registering the servicepack.
 ````
 $ cf create-service-broker {servicepack name} {servicepack userID} {servicepack user password} http://{servicepack URL}
 ````
-- Servicepack Name : Name seen on open cloud platforms for service pack management.
+- Servicepack Name: Name seen on open cloud platforms for service pack management.
 Service Marketplace shows each API service name, where the name is the name of the service pack list.
-- Servicepack UserID / PW : User ID that can have access to the servicepack.
+- Servicepack UserID / PW: User ID that can have access to the servicepack.
 Enter ID/PW with authorization since the servicepack is also an API server, only a user with authorization can have access.
-- Servicepack URL : Enter the URL where the API provided by the service pack is available.
+- Servicepack URL: Enter the URL where the API provided by the service pack is available.

 Servicepack registration has been completed and registered information can be checked as below.
 ````